pichtj/groebner/README.md

 ## Vagrant/Ubuntu

-Running `vagrant up` in a checkout should create an Ubuntu 14.04 image with all necessary software installed.
+Running `vagrant up` in a checkout should create an Ubuntu 16.04 image with all necessary software installed.
 You can then enter the VM and start the build process:

 ```
 vagrant ssh
-cd moGVW
+cd groebner
 make
 ```